View Poker TDA Rules, Procedures, & Addendum

 - Advise or criticize play at any time,

 - Read a hand that hasn’t been tabled.

 One-player-to-a-hand is in effect.
 Among other things, this rule prohibits showing a hand to or discussing strategy with another player, advisor, or spectator.

-A player who exposes his cards with action pending may incur a penalty, but will not have a dead hand.
-The penalty will begin at the end of the hand.
+Exposing cards with action pending, including the current player when last to act, may result in a penalty but not a dead hand.
+Any penalty begins at the end of the hand.
 When folding, cards should be pushed forward low to the table, not deliberately exposed or tossed high (“helicoptered”).
-See also Rule 61.
+See Rule 66.

 Poker is an individual game.
 Soft play will result in penalties, which may include chip forfeiture and/or disqualification.
 Chip dumping and other forms of collusion will result in disqualification.

-Repeat etiquette violations will result in penalties.
-Examples include but are not limited to: persistent delay of the game, unnecessarily touching other players’ cards or chips, repeatedly acting out of turn, betting out of reach of the dealer, abusive conduct, and excessive chatter.
+Etiquette violations are subject to enforcement actions in Rule 71.
+Examples include but are not limited to: persistent delay of the game, unnecessarily touching another player’s person, cards or chips, repeatedly acting out of turn, maintaining poor card or chip visibility and countability, betting out of reach of the dealer, abusive conduct, offensive hygiene, and excessive chatter.

-C: A player on penalty must be away from the table.
-Cards are dealt to his seat, his blinds and antes are posted, and the hand is killed after each initial deal.
-In stud games if he is dealt the bring-in card he must post the bring-in.
+C: Players on penalty must be away from the table.
+Cards are dealt to their seats, their blinds and antes posted, their hands are killed after the initial deal, and if dealt the stud bring-in they must post the bring-in.

 D: Chips of a disqualified player shall be removed from play.

 2022 Recommended Procedures,